 Edinburgh Fringe Festival:

 A large proportion of our programming comes from seeing shows during the Edinburgh Festival Fringe.
-Our team spends several weeks seeing up to 100 shows during this period.
+Our team spend several weeks seeing up to 100 shows during this period.

 Other Times of the Year:

 Drop us an email on incomingfestival[at]ayoungertheatre.com with an invitation to your show.
 We’ll do our best to see the work.
 If we can’t make it we will also accept video submissions so please do film your show if you can.
 We do see work throughout the year so if you want us to see your show for inclusion in a future Incoming Festival do let us know.